Premier League relegation battle: Latest table, remaining games, analysis

 Watford

 Roy Hodgson is doing his best to turn things around at Watford and their attacking options will always give them a chance in games.
-They have to improve defensively if they’re going to stay in the Premier League.
+Their win away at Southampton was huge for belief.
+They have to keep improving defensively if they’re going to stay in the Premier League.
 They have a decent run-in, on paper, as they play Leeds, Brentford and Burnley.
-If they win those three games they have a chance, but anything less and they’re down.
+If they win those three games they have a chance, but anything less and it looks like they’re down.

 Burnley